-Prerequisite: MATH-070 or higher math placement Recommended Preparation: BIOSCI-107 or BIOSCI-107H
+Prerequisite: Completion of Elementary Algebra or higher math placement

+Recommended Preparation: BIOSCI-107 or BIOSCI-107H

 Surveys the plant kingdom with an emphasis on the biology, ecology, evolution and the economic impact of plant communities.
 Field trips may be required and may be outside the assigned class times.